-In this month’s At the Helm, our President Victoria Jones spoke with Catherine D’Amato, President and CEO at The Greater Boston Food Bank.
+In this month’s At the Helm, Victoria Jones spoke with Catherine D’Amato, President and CEO at The Greater Boston Food Bank.
 GBFB is the largest hunger-relief organization in New England and among the largest food banks in the country.
 Catherine reflected on the larger issue of food insecurity in the face of the pandemic and how in her role, she has helped GBFB rise to the enormous challenge of staying ahead of the hunger curve.

 Victoria: Can you start by giving us a sense of the scale of food insecurity we’re currently facing?

 Catherine: It is enormous.
 In the early months of COVID, Massachusetts was the state with the fastest growing level of food insecurity across the entire nation.
 In our commonwealth alone, the number of people experiencing food insecurity grew from 450,000 to nearly a million in just months, and Norfolk County—where we are physically located—saw the highest growth in food insecurity among children for any county in the entire country.
 Contributing factors were just cascading: unemployment, loss of home, child and elder care needs, etc. And many of these people were experiencing food insecurity for the first time, which means they weren’t necessarily knowledgeable about programs like SNAP, WIC, school meals, and state-wide emergency feeding systems.

 You see the gravity of the situation in how drastically our numbers changed.
 Our fiscal year closed at the end of September.
 Our goal had been to distribute 66 million pounds of food distribution.
 We distributed 100 million pounds.
 50% of the people we’re serving now, we weren’t serving prior to March.
 And we don’t expect it to go away soon (as in the next couple years).
 It’s a critical and enduring issue.

 I can only imagine the level of response that has necessitated from your organization.